Spread your good mind to others / 把你的好心传给别人。

 [Speaker 1]

 I think, in this case, I would ask my teacher, does it have a similar story or similar meaning in Western country that I can refer to or use to explain my story?
 So people can, when people read my story in English version, if they have a reference, they may more understanding what I'm talking about.
 Yeah, because they have a story from their country and which they be familiar.
 Oh, that's what you want to describe.
 Your culture, your story.
-Yeah, but maybe, yeah, maybe there's no exactly the same story in Western concepts, but if if have that will be that would be great.
+Yeah, but maybe, yeah, maybe there's no exactly the same story in Western side, but if, if have that will be that would be great.

 [Speaker 3]